Published January 2016 | Revised November 23, 2024

 I am just confused what to do because the GST was included in the total expense amounts how to properly accrue and account for it in the next fiscal year.

-Please note that there is a difference between GST Payable (Balance Sheet account used to allow claiming of ITCs) and GST Expense (Income Statement Account to be used if you are not registered to claim ITCs).
+Please note that there is a difference between GST Payable (Balance Sheet account used to allow claiming of ITCs) and GST Expense (Income Statement account to be used if you are not registered to claim ITCs).

 As it sounds like this business owner is a GST/HST registrant, GST should not have been expensed when the accrual was made ... as expenses are now overstated.